youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

 Line 26 frees the memory allocated by `getline()` on line 19.
 This is necessary to avoid memory leaks.
 Don't worry if you don't understand this.
 It's not important to what's being demonstrated in this program.
 If you're interested, investigate memory allocation in C including how memory is allocated (`malloc`), how it's freed (`free`), why this is important, and finally the operation of the `getline()` function.
 Otherwise just remember it's required.

 > _ASIDE: strictly speaking it's not actually required in this program as the resulting memory leak is likely to be trivial in normal use.
-At a minimum bad form to not `free` all allocated memory when it's no longer needed.
+At a minimum it's bad form to not `free` all allocated memory when it's no longer needed.
 At worst, the program can fail in various ways once all available memory has been allocated.
-So, call `free` when the memory associated with a variable like `'line` is no longer needed._
+So, call `free` when the memory associated with a variable like `line` is no longer needed._

 > [Wikipedia](https://en.wikipedia.org/wiki/C_dynamic_memory_allocation) has a very detailed discussion about memory allocation and management.